Morpheus: The Greek Dream Maker

 Homer and Hesiod’s Poems

-The former, one of the greatest poets in ancient Greek history, describes an unnamed dream spirit that is able to induce scary dreams to mortals.
-Scary dreams and other dreams were described to be introduced to mortals to two gates.
+Homer describes an unnamed dream spirit that is able to induce scary dreams in mortals.
+Scary dreams and other dreams were described to be introduced to mortals through two gates.

-It is not very clear what the exact role of Morpheus was with regards to either of these gates, but there were plenty of other sons that could use one of the two gates to induce dreams on the mortals of Ancient Greece.
+It is not very clear what the exact role of Morpheus was with regard to either of these gates, but there were plenty of other sons that could use one of the two gates to induce dreams in the mortals of ancient Greece.

 The Oneiroi make another appearance in the poems of Hesiod.
 Yet, their present is a lot less eventful, since they are just mentioned as the children of the god of sleep without too many additional references.